Thermodynamic phase transition of Euler-Heisenberg-AdS black hole on free energy landscape: The Euler-Heisenberg-AdS black hole

-We plot the temperature $T_{H}$ as a function of event horizon radius $r_+$ with $a=-1.8$ in Fig. \ref{TraFu}, and with $a=0.25$ in Fig. \ref{TraZheng}.
-When $P<P_c$, the local minimal and local maximum values of black hole temperature are determined by
+We will specify the branch $k=0$ because the phase transition occurs in reference to the branch $k=0$ \cite{Magos}.
+We plot the temperature $T_{H}$ as a function of event horizon radius $r_+$ with $a=0.90$ in Fig. \ref{TraZheng}, and with $a=-1.35$ in Fig. \ref{TraFu}.
+When $P<P_c$, for a given phase transition temperature $T$, the local minimum and local maximum values of black hole temperature are determined by

 which gives us the solutions